Spectralo/SpectraloWebsite2/content/articles/thetrail.md

 At the start it wasnt all pink, I missed my bus and waited 7 hours in an aiport I've never been to, alone.
 But I managed to solve my problems.
 And it made me learned a lot.
 I loved the concept, I've always loved to talk while walking (This is the time when you have your best ideas -> Hackclub Merch (Soon tm))
-But I wasnt sure if I was able to make it.
+But I wasnt sure if I was abqle to make it.
 I'm a hacker.
 Not a jogger.
 But at the end I was impressed by myself, we did more than 15km in one day.

 During the trail I made some friends, thought a lot and saw beautiful landscapes ...
 I made the conclusion writing all about this even would make me happy a day (Maybe in 10 years ...)